Do you want to see what I’m like? Meet me here.

 I have worked in various jobs, including customer service, care work and more recently in human resources, and so have a long-standing interest in relationships and communication.
 I have worked or volunteered in organisations of all sizes from the global financial sector to small charities.
-I have experienced moving to, living in and adjusting to different countries.
+I have experienced the challenges of moving to and adjusting to different countries (I currently live in Italy).

 I am particularly interested in how we can get comfort from the natural world and the outdoors, even in seemingly small ways.
 When working with clients, I like to pay attention to the very young – and sometimes scared – child who is still there inside all of us, and to think about how we can take that small child by the hand and bring them with us, rather than pushing them away.